lunatech-labs/lunatech-competence-center-online/workshops/raspberry-pi-sensors/slides/slides/slides.md

 - Use EdgeLB (Enterprise only)

 Note:
-- Data enrichment with Kafka Streams, and use Kafka as a buffer for the raw data
+- Kafka as a buffer for the raw data
+- Kafka source for MQTT Ingest
+- Data enrichment with Kafka Streams
+- Kafka sink to InfluxDB

 - EdgeLB over MarathonLB
+- MarathonLB -> self service
+- EdgeLB -> centrally managed, Enterprise, more config, dedicated pools

 ---